jaky1206/renko-chart-demo/README.md

 # Stock Charts Demo
-This project provides a demo for generating Renko charts, a type of financial chart that uses price movement rather than standardized time intervals to create bars.
-This allows for a clear visualization of trends in stock prices.
+This project provides a demo for generating Stock charts.

 ## Table of Contents
 - [Project Overview](#project-overview)